WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_process_full.md

 **[1]** The eligible Trust Network Participant (TNP) has to submit its Statement of Interest [link to the form.
 [Document 5] ] to tng-support@who.int .

-**[2 – 3]** WHO validates all provided data and verify that such a data follows WHO compliance with Trusted Network Terms of Participation (TOP 0 – 3) https://smart.who.int/smart-trust/concepts.htmlas well as: Participant´s eligibility criteria, governmental entity/health agency, contact details of approvers and individuals.
+**[2 – 3]** WHO validates all provided data and verify that such a data follows WHO compliance with Trusted Network Terms of Participation (TOP 0 – 3) https://smart.who.int/trust/concepts.html as well as: Participant´s eligibility criteria, governmental entity/health agency, contact details of approvers and individuals.
 [See Elegibility Criteria].
 [Document 16]

 \< see chapter 9.5 in TOP details \> [Document 6]